You are here

 Advancements in technology continue to mould the way people work and the types of roles that organisations are hiring.
+As does the shift to an IT infrastructure that needs to be able to support a large volume of employees working remotely.
 Those with skills in python programming, cyber security, and Blockchain, will continue to be in high demand this year, along with the almost omnipotent AI and big data competencies that are fundamentally changing roles both inside and outside the tech sector.

 1. Machine learning